Bankroll Management Tips for Craps Players

 Good and Bad Craps Bets

-A good money management plan should always be combined with a wise playing strategy.
-Although in craps, there are no strategies that can ensure winning every single time, the basic strategy includes sticking to the good bets in this game.
-The vast majority of bets are known as sucker bets – wagers with an incredibly high house edge that cannot be overcome in any way.
-These bets – prop bets, Any 7, Any Craps, etc., are usually instant losers and should be avoided at all times.
+A sound money-management plan should always be paired with a smart playing strategy.
+Although no strategy guarantees a win every time in craps, a basic approach involves sticking to the favorable bets.
+The vast majority of options are so-called sucker bets – wagers with an extremely high house edge that cannot be overcome.
+These include prop bets, Any 7, Any Craps, and similar wagers, which are usually instant losers and should be avoided at all times.

-To the average player, the high house edge does not mean anything since it is a theoretical concept that may or may not become true.
-But by using the house edge, we can calculate the cost per hour of every single bet in craps.
-This is the real, financial expression of what the house edge does exactly – the cost per hour shows how much a particular bet costs us per hour.
-To calculate it, we simply multiply the betting unit we use by the house edge and by the number of bets we make per hour.
+To the average player, a high house edge may seem meaningless because it is a theoretical figure.
+However, by using the house edge, we can calculate the cost per hour of every single bet in craps.
+This cost per hour is the financial expression of the house edge – it shows how much a particular bet actually costs over time.
+To compute it, simply multiply the betting unit by the house edge and by the number of bets made per hour.

-If our betting unit is $5, we make 25 bets per hour, and we stick to the Pass Line or the Come bets, the calculation would seem like this:
+If our betting unit is $5, we make 25 bets per hour, and we stick to the Pass Line or Come bets, the calculation looks like this:

 $5x25x1.41%

-It equals $1.76 or to round it up, $2 per hour.
-In fact, the Pass/Don’t Pass and the Come/Don’t Come bets have the lowest cost per hour – around $2, followed by the Place bets on 6 and 8, the Hardway 6 and 8, and the Big 6/8.
-The low cost per hour for the Hardways and the Big 6/8 comes from the fact that casinos usually allow betting less on these options.
-In most cases, their cost per hour would be less than $3.
+It equals $1.76 or, to round it up, about $2 per hour.
+In fact, the Pass/Don’t Pass and the Come/Don’t Come bets have the lowest cost per hour – around $2 – followed by Place bets on 6 and 8, the Hardway 6 and 8, and the Big 6/8.
+The low cost per hour for the Hardways and Big 6/8 stems from the fact that casinos usually allow smaller wagers on these options.
+In most cases, their cost per hour is less than $3.

-Players should also consider adding Odds on their Pass/Don’t Pass and Come/Don’t Come bets.
-The house edge of the Odds bet is 0% and it reduces the house edge of the original bet.
-It is usually recommended to bet the minimum on the Pass Line and then, to lay as much as possible in the form of Free Odds bet behind it.
-Some guides say that we should make x100 Odds if the casino allows it.
+Players should also consider taking Odds on their Pass/Don’t Pass and Come/Don’t Come wagers.
+The Odds bet carries a 0% house edge and lowers the edge of the original bet.
+It is usually recommended to bet the minimum on the Pass Line and then lay as much as possible in the form of a Free Odds bet behind it.
+Some guides suggest taking 100x Odds if the casino permits it.

-However, this may not be the best option for those with a limited bankroll.
-If they bet $5 on the Pass Line, for instance, the x100 Odds would cost them $500 – their entire bankroll.
-Theoretically, the Odds have a 0% house edge and no cost per hour but in reality, players can instantly lose this bet if the shooter sevens out.
-This is why beginner players who are just building up their craps bankroll should have a more conservative approach – triple Odds should be sufficient.
+However, this may not be practical for players with a limited bankroll.
+If they bet $5 on the Pass Line, for example, 100x Odds would require $500 – their entire bankroll.
+Theoretically, Odds have a 0% house edge and no cost per hour, but in reality players can lose the bet instantly if the shooter sevens out.
+That’s why newcomers who are still building their bankroll should adopt a more conservative approach – triple Odds are usually sufficient.

 Setting Time Limits

-One of the most important things, especially for beginner players, is to learn how to be disciplined and when to leave the craps table.
-The best way is to set a time limit and once the predetermined time for gambling is over, they should simply collect their chips, exchange them for cash, and leave the casino.
+One of the most important lessons, especially for beginners, is to learn discipline and know when to walk away from the craps table.
+The easiest way is to set a time limit; once that limit expires, players should simply collect their chips, cash them in, and leave the casino.

-This is a basic rule that applies to all forms of gambling but it is especially useful for casino games such as craps – there are no clocks in casinos, no windows, and natural light, so it is particularly difficult to say how much time has passed without tracking it.
-Besides, the game of craps is very fast, there are plenty of people around the table, and all this excitement and thrill could easily cloud players’ judgment.
+This is a basic rule that applies to all forms of gambling, but it is especially useful for casino games such as craps – there are no clocks, windows, or natural light in casinos, so it is difficult to gauge how much time has passed.
+In addition, craps is a very fast-paced game, with plenty of people around the table, and the excitement can easily cloud a player’s judgment.

-By setting a time limit and sticking to it, less experienced players would be able to track their progress within the game.
-They will be able to calculate how much they win or lose but most of all, they will minimize the risk of losing their entire bankroll, which happens almost always when you keep playing.
-Players should remember that the longer they stay at the craps table, the closer their overall results would be to the house edge of the game.
+By setting a time limit and honoring it, less-experienced players can better track their progress within the game.
+They will know how much they have won or lost, but more important, they will reduce the risk of losing their entire bankroll – a common outcome for those who continue playing indefinitely.
+Players should remember that the longer they stay at the craps table, the closer their overall results will be to the house edge of the game.

 Setting up Win or Loss Limits

-Limiting the time spent on the casino tables is effective for money management, but it may not work as well for those who are just starting to play craps and are now building up their bankroll.
-Instead, beginner players could set win and loss limits, so they can make sure they would never go broke.
-It is important to set out a plan beforehand and make sure they never stray from it.
+Limiting the time spent at the tables is helpful for managing money, but it may not be as effective for newcomers who are still building their bankroll.
+Instead, beginners can set win and loss limits to ensure they never go broke.
+It is vital to draft a plan in advance and stick to it.

-First, players should set a loss limit – the maximum amount of money they are willing to lose in a game session.
-Once they reach the loss limit, they should leave the table and avoid losing all their money.
-Next, players should determine a win amount – this part of the bankroll management plan, however, is a bit tricky since most players set up win goals that are just too ambitious for a craps game and for a complete novice.
-The best approach is to set up shorter time limits and more modest goals for the winnings.
-This way, players will make small, yet consistent profits.
+First, players should set a loss limit – the maximum amount they are willing to lose during a session.
+Once that limit is reached, they must leave the table to avoid losing everything.
+Next, they should establish a win goal; this part of the plan can be tricky because most players set win goals that are too ambitious for a craps game, especially for novices.
+The best approach is to use shorter time frames and more modest win targets, allowing players to lock in small but consistent profits.

 Setting aside Half of the Profits

-Another useful tip for all gamblers, including craps players, is to set aside some part of the profits they have made – if they have generated any profits at all, of course.
-At some point during the game session, players would notice that they have generated some decent winnings from the game.
-The most reasonable thing to do, especially for beginner players, is to set aside some of the money to ensure that they leave the table at a profit.
+Another useful tip for all gamblers, including craps players, is to set aside a portion of any profits earned – assuming they have generated profits at all.
+At some point during the session, players may realize they have built up decent winnings.
+The most sensible move, especially for beginners, is to set aside some of that money to ensure they leave the table ahead.

-Keeping half of the profits from a game session may seem too harsh for some casino patrons but it is a good tactic for those who are trying to build a sizeable bankroll that would give them more flexibility and protection against going broke in the future.
+Keeping half of the session’s profits may seem excessive to some casino patrons, but it is an effective tactic for those looking to build a sizable bankroll that provides flexibility and protection against future losses.

 Using Progressive Systems in Craps

-Choosing a particular progressive betting system is also important.
-There are more than a dozen systems in existence and while some are rather safe to use even in the long run, others expose players to a huge risk.
-Methods such as the Martingale, for example, where you double your bets after you lose a round, could easily result in huge losses.
-By using such systems, unfortunate players could run out of chips before they generate a win big enough to compensate for their previous losses.
+Choosing the right progressive system is also important.
+More than a dozen exist, and while some are relatively safe to use even in the long run, others expose players to significant risk.
+Methods like the Martingale, for example, require doubling the bet after every loss and can quickly lead to massive losses.
+Players may run out of chips before generating a win large enough to recoup previous losses.

-Unlike card counting in blackjack, for instance, casinos allow all kinds of progressive betting systems to be used.
-While card counters can realistically gain a small advantage over the casino, craps players who use a betting strategy to adjust their bet size cannot change the odds of the game.
-Overall, casinos permit betting systems because they know that these methods simply do not work.
+Unlike card counting in blackjack, casinos allow all kinds of progressive betting systems.
+Whereas card counters can realistically gain a small edge over the house, craps players who simply adjust their bet size cannot alter the game’s odds.
+Consequently, casinos permit these systems because they know they do not work.

 Taking Advantage of Comp Programs

-The only way to actually gain an advantage over the casino when playing a negative expectation game such as craps is to earn comp points and various rewards worth as much as you lose from the game itself.
-This is not as easy as it sounds, however.
-It is true that casinos – both online and land-based, usually offer various loyalty programs, bonuses, and promotions.
+The only way to gain even a slight edge over the casino in a negative-expectation game like craps is to earn comp points and various rewards equal to – or greater than – what you lose.
+This is not as easy as it sounds.
+It is true that casinos – both online and land-based, usually offer loyalty programs, bonuses, and promotions.

-However, in order to receive comp points, rewards, free chips or anything else for free from the casinos, players are required to place big enough bets.
-Even better, those who lose the most on the gaming tables usually receive the most rewards from the pit boss.
-So, before craps players decide to take advantage of the special offers at a live or online casino, they should make sure that the loyalty points will be really worth it.
+However, to accumulate meaningful comp points, rewards, free chips, or anything else from the casino, players must place sufficiently large bets.
+In fact, those who lose the most on the gaming tables often receive the most rewards from the pit boss.
+Therefore, before craps players decide to take advantage of the special offers at a live or online casino, they should make sure the loyalty points are truly worth it.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.